Sanny-gg/Sanny-gg/README.md

 - _Sanny Cyruz Regalado_

 ## 🎓 **EDUCATION**
-- Bachelor of Science in Information Technology (BSIT)
+- 🎓*Bachelor of Science in Information Technology | New Era University — Quezon City*

 ## ⚙️ **CERTIFICATIONS**
 ### SQL and Relational Databases 101